tjr16/bathy_nn_learning/README.md

 ## Usage

 Step 1: Run `scripts/parse_cereal.py` to parse cereal data.

-Step 2.1 - 2.3: Run other scripts in `scripts` to create datasets.
+Step 2.1 - 2.3: Run other scripts in `scripts/` to create datasets.

-Step 3: Run `train.py` and `test.py` to train and test models.
+Step 3: Run `train.py` to train a model.
+(Modify `param.py` properly.)

+Step 4: Run scripts in `test/` to evaluate the model.

     .
     ├── data               # datasets